dataluscorp/browser/devtools/client/aboutdebugging/documentation/TESTS_REAL_DEVICES.md

 ## Setup environment
 ### Real device side
 1. Enable USB debugging on your device
-2. Launch Firefox
+2. Launch Datalus
-3. Enable USB debugging on your Firefox
+3. Enable USB debugging on your Datalus
 4. Connect to your PC via USB

 You can refer to https://developer.mozilla.org/en-US/docs/Tools/Remote_Debugging/Debugging_over_USB